Renting a Dumping Ground Is Convenient but Costly

 Climate-control costs.

-Many facilities offer climate-controlled units.
-That makes them more comfortable to be in when you’re moving goods in and out.
-It also reduces risk of damage to your goods, for instance, from mildew, from freezing if you will be storing liquids, or from heat damage to glues if you will be stashing antique furniture.
+Many facilities offer climate-controlled units, which makes them more comfortable to be in when you’re moving goods in and out.
+It also reduces risk of damage to your stuff, for instance, from mildew, from freezing if you will be storing liquids, or from heat damage to glues if you will be stashing antique furniture.
 But climate-controlled units typically cost 20 to 40 percent more.

 Consider indoor vs. outdoor access.